oasis-tcs/openc2-oc2ls/oc2ls.md

 specifications (e.g., as property tables such as are found in the body of this specficiation).
 Entity relationship diagrams are helpful for visualization of an information model.
-The JIDL format, a simple text structure, is straightforward to edit, making it a good format for the initial creation of a JADN model.
+The JIDL format, a simple text structure, is easy to edit, making it a good format for the initial creation of a JADN model.

 ## E.2 Deriving Other Schemas and Serializations